m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 ## [Skill Details](#skill-details)

-I don't feel constrained by tools and welcome using various languages, frameworks, programs, and modules.
-I am a fast learner and look forward to growing my skills through projects that are purposeful.
+Not feel constrained by tools, welcomes using various languages, frameworks, programs, and modules, and look forward to growing my skills through purposeful projects.

 <skill-details-v2></skill-details-v2>